new visitors parents

 Kamaji is only as good as its staff.
 They are the people who are directly responsible for making a camper’s experience the best it possibly can be.
 They make Kamaji happen.
 Their impact is far reaching and can be influential far after the camping season is past.

 Kamaji’s staff, like its campers, is a diverse group.
 Our total staff numbers over 90.
-Included in that number are 58 cabin counselors and CITs (Counselors-In-Training), an on-site licensed doctor and three nursing assistants, activity program specialists including our six wilderness trip leaders.
-Add to that our full complement of support staff including administrative, kitchen, office and maintenance folks.
+Included in that number are 58 cabin counselors and LTs (former Kamaji campers who are participating in our Leadership Training Program), an on-site licensed RN or doctor and three nursing assistants, activity program specialists including our six wilderness trip leaders.
+Add to that our full complement of support staff including administrative, kitchen, office and maintenance staff.
 Many of our staff return year after year.
 In fact, many are former Kamaji campers!
 Ninety percent are college-aged or older.

 Much of the Kamaji’s “off-season” is focused on bringing together the strongest group of staff possible for each summer.
 We don’t choose “just anyone” to work at Kamaji.
-Even our former campers must complete a staff application and go through the same rigorous interview process followed by reference checks as well as a background check.
+Even our former campers must complete the same rigorous interview process followed by reference checks as well as a background check.
 We recruit primarily from college campuses and work toward a common goal of making the summer a safe, fun and enriching experience for all of our campers.

 What do we look for in our staff?
 The list of qualifications, character and personality traits as well as expertise, is long.
 As succinctly as possible Kamaji looks for staff who are friendly and concerned, reliable and responsible, creative and patient, supportive and respectful, dedicated and committed, understanding and caring, fun and upbeat, generous and child-like.
 Kamaji’s staff must have initiative and enthusiasm, energy and a positive attitude, maturity and sensitivity, be excited about working with kids, and be willing to immerse themselves totally into camp life.